Renegades win back-to-back titles with undefeated season

 The Renegades didn’t look back from there, outscoring Cali 20-6 in the second half to secure a perfect 10-0 record and back-to-back WFA titles.

 With 174 yards and 2 touchdowns on 32 rushing attempts, All American running back Ruth Matta claimed the game’s MVP award.
 She also caught three passes for 95 yards, including a 69-yard touchdown reception.
 Her 35 touches established the high mark of Matta’s involvement in any game this season.
-Matta saw her role in Boston’s offense transition from change-of-pace back to workhorse after All American running back Angelica Pascual was sidelined late in the regular season.
-The British import, who previously won six UK national titles with the Birmingham (England) Lions, compiled 1327 all-purpose yards and 20 total touchdowns over 10 games and established herself as a dominant player on both sides of the Atlantic.
+She saw her role in Boston’s offense transition from change-of-pace back to workhorse after All American running back Angelica Pascual was sidelined late in the regular season.
+The British import Matta, who previously won six UK national titles with the Birmingham (England) Lions, compiled 1327 all-purpose yards and 20 total touchdowns over 10 games and established herself as a dominant player on both sides of the Atlantic.

 Matta’s electrifying arrival in the states gave cover to quarterback Allison Cahill’s most prolific season ever.
-Cahill has set personal records in passing yards (2664) and passing touchdowns (46), as well as passing yards per game (266) and passing touchdowns per game (4.6).
+Cahill set personal records in passing yards (2664) and passing touchdowns (46), as well as passing yards per game (266) and passing touchdowns per game (4.6).
 She also finished with career second-bests in completion percentage (64.2%) and TD-INT ratio (5.11), in addition to notching her third highest quarterback rating (125.24) of her 16-year career.
 Cahill lead the league this season in pass attempts, pass completions, and passing touchdowns, and was recognized with the 2019 National Conference MVP Award.
 In the championship game, she passed for 289 yards and five touchdowns.

 Despite having a fairly quiet (26/283/4) regular season as she worked her way back from a year-long hiatus, veteran wide receiver Adrienne Smith turned in a clutch performance in the championship game, compiling 88 yards and three scores on four catches.
 Greater still, the timing of her scoring plays reinforced her reputation as a game changer.
 Smith pulled in the Renegades’ first touchdown of the game when Boston faced a 9-point deficit early in the second quarter.
 Her second touchdown helped erase Cali’s lead and swing the momentum of the game before halftime.
 And her spectacular 46-yard touchdown reception in the final quarter slammed the door on the Cali War for good.